Doug Kane: Move to Wisconsin

 In 1995, Kane and his wife Kathleen Vinehout moved to Alma, Wisconsin to pursue farming.
 In 2006, Vinehout was elected to the Wisconsin State Senate.
 In 2014, Kane was elected to the Buffalo County, Wisconsin Board of Supervisors and is the chairman of the board.
 He served for a time on the school board in Alma, Wisconsin.

 Kane is an economist and President of Program Analysis Inc., a consulting firm that specializes in economic and public policy issues.
-One of his current clients is the Office of Management and Budget of the State of Illinois that sought his help with the economic effects of the gross receipts tax.
+One of his current clients is the State of Illinois Office of Management and Budget that sought his help with the economic effects of the gross receipts tax.

 Kane's book Our Politics: Reflections on Political Life was published in 2019 by Southern Illinois University Press.
 It describes the travails of public office and the political, economic, and social forces that shape political decision-making.
 He publishes weekly articles on the blog View from a Distance.